DrRoad/WeatherApp_PowerBI/README.md

 ### If you wish to change the cities of weather, please follow this step
 * Click `Home>Edit Queries`.
 * Select one of the data set, then double-click `Query Settings>APPLIED STEPS>Souce` on the right panel; then find the line and change `city <- ""Milwaukee,US""` and `timezone <- -6`, the field of "Milwaukee,US" and "-6" to any city and time-zone as you like; however please follow the format of `<city name>,<country code>`, time-zone is the time shift over UTC.
-If you don't know your country code, you can type your city to [city](http://openweathermap.org/city) to check.
+If you don't know your country code, you can type your city (in [city](http://openweathermap.org/city)) to check.
 * Do this for another data set.
 * Apply changes, close, and save the project.